Just leave the fields blank that you don't want to search

 Prior to entering academia, he worked as a solicitor in private practice and is qualified in both England and Scotland.

 Grant has taught on various modules in his time at Hull at foundation, undergraduate and postgraduate level.
-The modules he currently teaches on include the law of tort and law of contract.
+The modules he currently teaches on include the law of tort, the law of contract and UK and transnational commercial law.

-He is also the staff coordinator for student competitions in mooting, client interviewing and negotiation.
+He is also the staff coordinator for student competitions in mooting, client interviewing and negotiation and regularly judges at national competitions.

 |Research Interests||The primary focus of Grant's research is EU and UK competition law.
 Areas of particular interest are: the private enforcement of EU and UK competition law in national courts; jurisdiction in relation to competition law enforcement; the analysis of specific types of conduct prohibited under Articles 101 and 102 TFEU; and the enforcement of EU rules on state aid.
 In terms of approaching the study of competition law, Grant has a general interest in the relationship between competition law and economics as well as the study of law in a comparative context.|